[Previous page Index page - The English Business of Slavery - ] [You are now on a page filed as business0.html] [Next page Chapter 1 ] -

 Rabb also notes that a phrase applied

-the argument about Britain's reasons for settling Australia, that the
+to the argument about Britain's reasons for settling Australia,

 first used by J. R. Seeley in The Expansion of England.

-has remained a worry for historians.
-An argument against any
+absent-mindedness has remained a worry for historians.
+An argument

 Meanwhile, Rabb and Andrews seem correct, Wagner wrong.
 But as Brenner shows, the greater problem is in organising information on merchant groupings, family networks, and then merchant linkages to aristocratic families.
 Often, scenarios starring merchants and politics remain in volatile flux of different sorts.
 Rabb conveys, that a plague in 1603 "virtually brought London’s trade to a standstill"; in the first decade of the reign of James I was an economic boom, and, the foundation of the Virginia Company in 1606 proved a watershed once peace with Spain presented other and less-threatening implications.
 From 1601, parliament looked on battles over royal monopolies, and again in 1604.
 (Present-day discussions (1999-2002) of free trade and "globalisation" seem repetitious - and specious - in the light of the English commercial experience of the seventeenth and early eighteenth centuries, then in the earlier nineteenth century.)